bgunnar5/Portfolio-Website/README.md

 ---

-Portfolio website designed by and used for Brian Gunnarson.
+Portfolio website designed created and implemented by Brian Gunnarson.

 ![Website Preview](/src/imgs/website-preview.png)

-If you have any questions about it or want to reach out about anything, shoot me an [email](mailto:bsgunny14@gmail.com).
+If you have any questions about it or want to reach out about anything, shoot me an [email](mailto:brianfunnarson14@gmail.com).